-These women stopped a secret $78 billion nuclear deal
+These women stopped a secret $76 billion nuclear deal

 McDaid, climate change coordinator at SAFCEI, believes the nuclear deal would have bankrupted the country.

-The agreement which she claims had been negotiated without a competitive tender process also posed serious threats to South Africa's economy.
+The agreement, which she claims, had been negotiated without a competitive tender process also posed serious threats to South Africa's economy.

 "The proposed budget for this one project is equivalent to the country's annual budget," McDaid says.